mojodojodev/mojodojo.dev/guides/modules/Pointer/Pointer.md

   Store an address to any type, allowing you to allocate, load and modify single instances or arrays of the type on the heap
 ---
 # Pointer
-  Store an address to any `register_passable` type, and allocate `n` amount of them to the heap.
+  Store an address to any type, allowing you to allocate, load and modify single instances or arrays of the type on the heap

 ## Import